Embed element

 • If element

 It is possible to specify, that some design elements should only be included if a certain condition is met.
-For that you can use the If element as described below.
+For that you could use the If element as described below.
 A more advanced option is to use the select element.
-You can insert an If element with ...
+You can insert an If element ...

 • Cell element